senhay/AramisElasticsearchBundle/Resources/doc/install.md

 **Note:**

-> Of course, the goal is to use one (or SEVERAL) dataProvider own to you to supply the index.
+> Of course, the goal is to use one (or SEVERAL) DataProvider own to you to supply the index.